SAP-archive/teched2020-DT261/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2020 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2020 session called DT261 - Extend SAP S/4HANA to meet unique business needs – the cloud-native way!

 ## Overview

-This session introduces attendees to...
+Address your custom requirements in the cloud with side-by-side extensions.
+Leverage the latest cloud-native technology to communicate with SAP S/4HANA and other SAP systems.
+Learn how you can use the embedded support in SAP Cloud SDK to quickly launch an online, cloud-native application built on state-of-the-art technology that integrates with SAP S/4HANA Cloud.

 ## Requirements

+You will need the following to execute our exercises.

 1. Trial account on SAP Cloud Platform with access to the following services
     - Cloud Foundry